" Studies showed that retinol increases the phototoxicity of UV light."

 Is Retinol The Real Anti-Ageing Ingredient?

-Retinol has been used in the skincare products for many decades.
-Several studies suggested that retinol can boost the collagen synthesis and cellular activity in the skin.
+Retinol is often listed as one of the ingredients in skincare products for mature skin.
+Several studies suggest that retinol boosts the collagen synthesis and cellular activity in the skin.
 However, retinol is highly unstable, particularly when it is exposed to light and air.
+In addition to this, retinol is also a highly phototoxic substance which becomes toxic when exposed to light especially UV light.

 Henry Tianus is a multi-award-winning Anti-Ageing Scientist based in London, UK.
 Henry Tianus has been listed as The Recognised Institute Practitioner at The Institute of Traditional Herbal Medicine and Aromatherapy (ITHMA), London (UK) since 2005.
 Henry Tianus's articles have been read by people in more than 100 countries with USA and UK at the top of the list.
 Join Henry Tianus eNewsletter to receive the latest health and wellbeing tips.